 Ah snoring, the ender of marriages and the ruiner of friendships.
-Well fortunately something can be done!
+Fortunately, something can be done!

 The reasons for snoring are quite varied, but the two that can be solved by changing your pillow are snoring caused by a blocked nose and snoring caused by lying on your back.

 If you snore because you have a blocked nose then this can be solved by getting yourself a hypoallergenic pillow.
 The dust and dirt that get caught causing you to get a blocked nose.

 So the best choice is to get yourself a memory foam pillow, I recommend the bamboo covered Bonmedico dream that’s featured in the best memory foam section.